 She still has unanswered questions as to why Hailey was in Freund’s vehicle without her shoes, socks or cell phone.
 Any other time if Hailey thought a driver may be impaired or was not comfortable she would call her grandmother to pick her up.

-Another friend, Morgan, who attended the party that night a a boys house whose parents were out of town.
-She said alcohol was supplied but only remembers one shot, Hailey only had one shot also.
+Another friend, Morgan, who attended the party that night a boy’s house whose parents were out of town.
+She said alcohol was supplied but only remembers one-shot, Hailey only had one shot also.
 After that Morgan said she did not know what happened as she passed out.
 She awoke at 630am, unsure where she was and hearing of the crash with Hailey.

 Freund will be eligible for parole in thirty months, he has 5 days’ credit currently.
 However, being eligible and making parole are two different things.
 Parole can actually put off the decision due to conduct in prison, friends and family fighting his parole or on their own account.